Sadissou Bako

-Mohamadou Sadissou Bako or Sadissou Bako or Bako Sadissou, (born 28 February 1976 in Yaoundé, Cameroon) is a Cameroonian football player and manager who plays as a central striker.
+Mohamadou Sadissou Bako or Sadissou Bako or Bako Sadissou, (born 28 February 1976 in Yaoundé, Cameroon) is a Cameroonian former football player and manager who played as a central striker.
 He retired in the end of 2010-11 season after played for PS Bengkulu with 3 goals in 11 appearances.
-He currently as caretaker manager for Persih Tembilahan after previously worked as an assistant coach for Raja Faisal.
+He currently serves as caretaker manager for Persih Tembilahan after he previously worked as an assistant coach for Raja Faisal.